MatheusMAssis/BGS-Jam/README.md

 ## Getting Started

-If you download this repository, you can access our project from your Unity
+If you download this repository, you can access our project from your Unity.

 ### Prerequisites